rachael2016/UR-Web-Hub/README.md

 # Startup

 Create the virtual environment, activate it, and install all required dependencies.
-If you do not know how to do this, follow in instructions at https://flask.palletsprojects.com/en/2.2.x/installation/
+If you do not know how to do this, follow the instructions at https://flask.palletsprojects.com/en/2.2.x/installation/

 To create the databases, run init__db.py